latex3/tagging-project/documentation/wtpdf-from-latex.md

   automatically generated MathML version.
 The resulting tagging, and the derived HTML (using the MathML associated with each math formula) may be viewed by following the link to the ngPDF site.

- Initially the example will use a MathML "Associated File" for each math expression but if you uncomment the line indicated, geneartion of associated files is suppressed and instead MathML Structure elements will be used to tag the mathematics.
+Initially the example will use a MathML "Associated File" for each math expression but if you uncomment the line indicated, generation of associated files is suppressed and instead, MathML Structure elements will be used to tag the mathematics.

 The submitted TeX source is deleted as soon as the PDF is